Just Berry Plants

 Fertilising:

 Fertilise the mango tree regularly with a balanced nitrogen, phosphorus, and potassium fertilizer.
 Apply our all plant fertiliser three times a year: in early spring, late spring, and mid-summer.
-Apply one teaspoon every 4-5 months of our berry and fruit slow release fertiliser.
+Apply one teaspoon every 4-5 months of our slow release fertiliser.

 Use from 2 to 5 centimetres of pine bark mulch to protect the roots from UV damage and drying out.
 It retains moisture, and maintains an optimal pH.
 Do not let the mulch touch the plant stem, as it may cause infection or rot.